zinzloun/THM_WriteUP/README.md

 To me it tooks 2 minutes to reverse the password having NVIDIA GF 4050.
 Since port SSH is open we can try to login to the remote host:

     ssh zeus@192.168.100.1
-Strange enough once logged in we are root!

     root@ip-10-200-95-33:~# users
     zeus
     root@ip-10-200-95-33:~# id zeus
     uid=0(root) gid=0(root) groups=0(root)
     root@ip-10-200-95-33:~#
-since the uid for zeus is set to 0!
+Since the uid for zeus is set to 0, we are root.
 ### Flag submissions 2 and 3
 You can find these flags.